Mara des Bois Strawberries

 I either misunderstood or since it was in the alpine section thought these were those incredible alpine tiny, but flavorful strawberries.
 They were not.
 Huge leaves and large strawberries without much flavor.
 Granted it is the first year ( for taste), anyway very disappointing.

-Response from White Flower FarmCustomer Support, 6 months ago (08/23/23 10:59AM)
+Response from White Flower FarmCustomer Support, One year ago (08/23/23 10:59AM)

 We are sorry for your disappointment and any misunderstanding.
 Please note, we do not have an alpine section on our Website or in our catalog.
 Mara des Bois strawberries have small to medium size fruit.
 Soil, weather and maturity can affect flavor.
 I see that you recently called and a full refund was issued.
 Please contact customer service if you need further assistance.

-Did you find this review useful? yes no Certified buyer
+0 of 1 people found this review helpful.
+Do you? yes no Certified buyer

 Prolific Producer, Excellent Berries!